 Since 2011, we've built a community over over 1000 starters from 35 states and 25 countries.
 We don't have traditional prerequisites, we look for students who are passionate and tenacious.

 Web Development tuition is $8,000.
-When you're accepted, a $1,000 deposit is due within 5 business days to secure your spot.
-The remaining tuition is due by or before the first day of class, April 6, 2015.
-If you have any more questions, feel free to drop us a line.
+When you're accepted, a $1,000 deposit is due within 5 business days to secure your seat.
+The remaining tuition is due by or before the first day of class.